LVS Valuation - Is Las Vegas Sands Corp Over or Undervalued?

 Is LVS stock overvalued or undervalued?

-Based on our analysis of key valuation metrics (P/E, P/B, P/S, EV/EBITDA), LVS appears potentially overvalued.
-Based on valuation multiples, LVS appears expensive relative to fundamentals.
-1 key metrics suggest premium pricing.
+Based on our analysis of key valuation metrics (P/E, P/B, P/S, EV/EBITDA), LVS appears fairly valued.
+Based on valuation multiples, LVS appears reasonably priced relative to fundamentals.
+Metrics show balanced valuation.
 However, valuation is just one factor to consider alongside growth prospects, competitive position, and market conditions.

 What is a good P/E ratio for LVS?